eddmann/turbo-png/README.md

-# PNG Compressor CLI
+# TurboPNG

-High-performance Rust CLI for lossless optimization and visually lossless compression of PNG images—no uploads required.
+TurboPNG is a high-performance Rust CLI for lossless optimization and visually lossless compression of PNG images—no uploads required.

 ## Features